allouchear/n2p2ReductionData/README.md

 SelectionByKDE.py
 python buildSelectedData.py
 ```
-As an example, see xAllKMeans, xAllDBSCAN, xAllSelOnGrid and xAllHDBSCAN in testH2O folder
+As an example, see xAllKMeans, xAllDBSCAN, xAllSelOnGrid, xAllKDE and xAllHDBSCAN in testH2O folder

 # Authors
  - Abdulrahman Allouche (Lyon 1 University)